nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Command Component
 ![Command Component Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/CommandComponent.drawio.png)
 <br>
-The `Command` component consist of the Command class and all the subclasses of the Command class (also referred to as XYZCommand collectively).
+The `Command` component consists of the Command class and all the subclasses of the Command class (also referred to as XYZCommand collectively).
 * The subclasses include _data related commands_ such as `SessionJKLCommand`, `ActivityJKLCommand` and `GroupJKLCommand`, each representing commands that work with `Session`, `Activity` and `Group` classes respectively